-- b.
+- a.
+To pay the deposit or pay the accommodation fee and any other necessary fees in advance. - b.
 To be an active part of the Study Visit, especially during the academic programme. - c.
 To collaborate in everything required by the Hosting Group.